Home > Destinations > North America > USA > Colorado > Denver, Boulder and Colorado Springs > Colorado Springs > Planning a Trip

 Visitor Information

-The Colorado Springs Convention and Visitors Bureau is at 515 S. Cascade Ave., Colorado Springs, CO 80903 (tel.
-800/888-4748 or 719/635-7506; fax 719/635-4968; www.experiencecoloradosprings.com).
+The Experience Colorado Springs at Pikes Peak Convention and Visitors Bureau is at 515 S. Cascade Ave., Colorado Springs, CO 80903 (tel.
+800/368-4748 or 719/635-7506; www.visitcos.com).
 Ask for the free Official Visitor Guide to Colorado Springs and the Pikes Peak Region, a colorful booklet with a comprehensive listing of accommodations, restaurants, and other area visitor services, as well as a basic but efficient map.
-Inquire at the Visitor Information Center or local bookstores for more detailed maps.
-An excellent one is the Pierson Graphics Corporation's Colorado Springs and Monument Valley Street Map.
-The Visitor Information Center, at the southeast corner of Cascade Avenue and Cimarron Street, is open from 8:30am to 5pm daily in summer, Monday through Friday in winter.
+You can also pick up more detailed maps at the Visitor Information Center as well as in local bookstores.
+An excellent one is the Pierson Graphics Corporation’s Colorado Springs and Monument Valley Street Map.
+The Visitor Information Center, at the southeast corner of Cascade Avenue and Cimarron Street, is open from 8:30am to 5pm and Saturday from 9am to 1pm.
 From I-25, take the Cimarron Street exit (exit 141), and head east about 4 blocks.

 City Layout